 Stadium For Bath represents a very real opportunity to combine the power of sport, Bath Rugby, Bath Rugby Foundation and the exceptional stadium facilities to inspire our community to lead more active lifestyles.

 Sport England Strategy

 Our initiatives are aligned to Sport England’s strategy ‘building an active nation’.
-Sport and physical activity has the power to create change in somebody’s life, helping prevent or manage medical conditions; reduce anxiety, stress or depression; improve a person’s confidence or self-esteem or bring a community together.
+Sport and physical activity have the power to create change in somebody’s life; helping prevent or manage medical conditions; reduce anxiety, stress or depression; improve a person’s confidence or self-esteem or bring a community together.
 These benefits have been grouped into the below five key areas.

-Individual development – Work already funded by government proves how powerfully sport can affect an individual’s development more broadly.
+Individual development – Work already funded by the government proves how sport can affect an individual’s wider development.
 It can have a positive impact on a person’s employment opportunities and sport can have a positive role in supporting those who are not in employment, education or training.

-Economic development – Given the intrinsic link between UK’s economic success and its sporting activity, support of organisations who wish to create their own project for the use of sport to increase economic development is high.
+Economic success and sporting activity. – Given the intrinsic link between the UK’s economic success and it’s sporting activity, there is a high level of support for organisations who wish to develop initiative which use sport to increase economic development.

 Social and community development – as well as developing individuals, sport can help build stronger communities by bringing people together, often from different backgrounds, improving community links and cohesion.

 BATH AND NORTH EAST SOMERSET COUNCIL HEALTH AND FITNESS STRATEGY

 Furthermore, Stadium for Bath’s plans will support B&NES to achieve Fit for Life (2017).
 Their ambitions and objectives are linked to Sport England’s strategy:

 - Be Greener … for a better and sustainable environment